18F/domain-scan/README.md

   In all cases, cached scan data for the domain _will_ be stored to disk.
 If a scan was unsuccessful, the cached data will indicate that the scan was unsuccessful.
 Future scans that rely on cached responses will skip domains for which the cached scan was unsuccessful, and will not execute the `scan` function for those domains.

   The `scan` function is **run either locally or in Lambda**.
 (See [`docs/lambda.md`](docs/lambda.md) for how to execute functions in Lambda.)

+  If using headless Chrome, this method is [defined in a corresponding Node file instead](#developing-chrome-scanners), and `scan_headless` must be set to True as described below.

 * `to_rows(data)` **(Required)**